-It is important to note that HPCC Systems by nature is a parallel processing system and all Thor slave nodes will be exercising at precisely the same time.
+It is important to note that the HPCC Systems platform by nature is a parallel processing system and all Thor slave nodes will be exercising at precisely the same time.
 So when allocating more than one HPCC Systems Thor slave per physical machine assure that each slave meets the recommended requirements.